actualbudget/docs/docs/budgeting/envelope-budgeting.md

 * Medical expenses
 * Home repairs

-Without planning, these expenses can lead to financial crises, forcing you to dip into savings or go into debt.
+Without planning, these expenses can lead to financial crises, forcing you to dip into savings or debt.
 Envelope budgeting encourages proactive saving, so you’re never caught off guard.

 Some regular expenses you already know about.
-You can plan for those and set aside a smaller amout of money each month to cover these rather than having to put up the larger amount when the bill comes.
+You can plan for those and set aside a smaller amount of money each month to cover these rather than having to put up the larger amount when the bill comes.

 **How to plan for irregular expenses**

-1. **Identify Irregular Expenses**: Make a list of all large, infrequent expenses you expect throughout the year.
+1. **Identify Irregular Expenses**: List of all large, infrequent expenses you expect throughout the year.
    These could be anything from insurance premiums to holiday gifts.
 2. **Break Down Annual Costs**: Calculate the total annual cost for each expense.
-3. **Divide into Monthly Savings**: Divide the annual cost by 12 to find out how much you need to save each month.
+3. **Divide into Monthly Savings**: Divide the annual cost by 12 to determine how much you need to save each month.
-4. **Create Specific Categories**: Set up specific categories in Actual Budget for each irregular expense.
+4. **Create Specific Categories**: For each irregular expense, set up specific categories in Actual Budget.
    Label them clearly, such as “Car Insurance,” “Holiday Gifts,” or “Home Repairs.”
-5. **Allocate Funds Monthly**: Each month, allocate the calculated amount to these categories.
-Treat this allocation as a fixed expense to ensure you are consistently saving for these future costs.
+5. **Allocate Funds Monthly**: Allocate the calculated amount to these categories each month.
+Treat this allocation as a fixed expense to ensure you consistently save for these future costs.

 **Example:** Let’s say your annual insurance costs are € 2 400.
 Instead of scrambling to find this amount when the bill arrives, you can set aside € 200 each month.
-By the time the bill is due, you’ll have the full amount saved and ready, avoiding the need to dip into savings or incur debt.
+By the time the bill is due, you’ll have the totl amount saved and ready, avoiding the need to dip into savings or incur debt.

 ## Using Actual Budget with debit cards is better than using cash

 While the traditional envelope system relies on cash, using Actual Budget with debit and credit cards offers significant advantages.
-Here’s why using cards can be more effective:
+Here's why using cards can be more effective:

 **Ease of tracking**: When you use debit or credit cards, all your transactions are automatically recorded in your bank statement.
-Bank and credit card statements statements provide a detailed history of your transactions, including the date, amount, and merchant.
+Bank and credit card statement statements provide a detailed history of your transactions, including the date, amount, and merchant.
+This makes it much easier to track your spending without having (to remember) to manually enter each transaction whenever you make a purchase or get income.
-This makes it much easier to track your spending without having (to remember) to manually enter each transaction whenever you do a purcahse or get income.
-Most financial institutions will let you export your transactions as CSV-files, which can be [imported into Actual Budget](/docs/transactions/importing).
+Most financial institutions will let you export your transactions as CSV files, which can be [imported into Actual Budget](/docs/transactions/importing).
 Using cards will save you time and reduce the risk of errors.

 **Automatic import**: Actual Budget can [sync directly with your bank accounts](/docs/advanced/bank-sync).
-This means that every time you use your debit or credit card, the transaction details are automatically imported into your budget categories.
+Every time you use your debit or credit card, the transaction details are automatically imported into your budget categories.
 You no longer need to keep physical receipts or manually log each expense.

 Read more about [managing credit cards](./credit-cards) with Actual Budget.